FabianGrosze/QSim/readme.md

+## 14.09.07
+Bugfix: correct mechanism for interpolation in `subroutine wettles_wetter`

 ## 14.09.06

-Bugfix:
-* correct if-condition in reading from `ModellA.txt` in QSim 1D.
+* Bugfix: correct if-condition in reading from `ModellA.txt` in QSim 1D.

 ## 14.09.05

-Bugfix:
-* correct arguments in call ph for groyne-fields
+* Bugfix: correct arguments in call ph for groyne-fields

 ## 14.09.04
 Refactoring of Code: module for pH

 ## 14.09.03
-bug fixing:
-* remove output of heavy metals in ErgebT.txt to avoid issues with Gerris.
+* Bugfix: remove output of heavy metals in ErgebT.txt to avoid issues with Gerris.

 ## 14.09.02
-bug fixing:
+Bugfix:
 * correct format for output files
 * correct dimensions of `tausc` in alagae